The RERS Challenge

 Rigorous Examination of Reactive Systems (RERS)

-Characteristic for RERS is its wide scope, which addresses not only source code analyzers (White-Box problems), but also (model-based) testers and (test-based) modeler (Black-Box problems), and in particular Free stylers (Grey-Box problems).
+Characteristic for RERS is its wide scope, which addresses not only source code analyzers (White-Box problems), but also (model-based) testers and (test-based) modelers (Black-Box problems), and in particular Free stylers (Grey-Box problems).
 Currently, RERS focuses on functional properties only, but non-functional properties like time, performance, and stochastical behavior are envisaged.
-In addition, RERS 2013 will feature a number of case studies provided by industry.
+In addition, it is planned to feature a number of case studies provided by industry.

 A leading goal is to investigate the power of and synergy potential between source code-based (White-Box) approaches and purely testing-based (Black-Box) approaches: